Mini-series: Artificial intelligence and the power and potential of machine learning – Part 2

 63% of consumers believe AI will help solve complex problems that plague modern societies and 59% believe it will help people live more fulfilling lives.
 On the other hand, only 46% believe AI will harm people by taking away jobs and 23% believe it will have serious, negative implications.
 (Source)

-Next week, for the third instalment in this educational mini-series on ‘Artificial Intelligence and the Power and Potential of Machine Learning’, we look at what marketers should be doing today to harness the power of AI, ML and DL.
+The third instalment in this educational mini-series on ‘Artificial Intelligence and the Power and Potential of Machine Learning’, looks at what marketers should be doing today to harness the power of AI, ML and DL.

 - Artificial Intelligence for Marketers 2018: Finding the Value Beyond the Hype, eMarketer, October 2017